-In his first season at the helm of the Crusader men’s basketball program, Lottich guided Valpo to its fifth Horizon League regular season championship in the last six years as he led the Crusaders to 24 wins and an at-large berth into the NIT.
-Lottich’s inaugural season as head coach was highlighted by a home win over a nationally-ranked Rhode Island squad, as well as neutral-site wins over Alabama and BYU to capture the MGM Grand Main Event.
+In his first season at the helm of the Valpo men’s basketball program, Lottich guided the team to its fifth Horizon League regular season championship in a six-year span as he led Valpo to 24 wins and an at-large berth into the NIT.
+Lottich’s inaugural season as head coach was highlighted by a home win over a nationally-ranked Rhode Island squad as well as neutral-site triumphs over Alabama and BYU to capture the MGM Grand Main Event.

-Lottich was hired as the 22nd head coach in the history of the Valpo men’s basketball program in April of 2016.
-Lottich, who had served the previous three seasons as an assistant coach on the Crusaders' staff, became just the program’s fifth head coach in the last 36 years.
+Lottich was hired as the 22nd head coach of the Valpo men’s basketball program in April 2016.
+After spending the previous three seasons on staff as an assistant coach, he became just the fifth Valpo head coach in a 36-year span.

-Lottich played collegiately at Stanford University from 2000 through 2004.
-As a senior in 2003-2004, he helped lead the Cardinal to the Pac-10 title while earning NABC All-Star plaudits, awarded to the top-15 seniors in college basketball.
+Lottich played collegiately at Stanford University from 2000-2004.
+As a senior in 2003-2004, he helped lead the Cardinal to the Pac-10 title while earning NABC All-Star plaudits, awarded to the Top 15 seniors in college basketball.
 He was also a member of the Wooden Award midseason watch list and was an Honorable Mention All Pac-10 selection as a senior.
-Lottich was also a member of the program’s conference championship squad as a freshman in 2000-2001 and still ranks among Stanford’s single-season and career leaders in 3-pointers made.
+Lottich was a member of the program’s conference championship squad as a freshman in 2000-2001 and still ranks among Stanford’s single-season and career leaders in 3-pointers made.